ESMValGroup/ESMValCore/doc/recipe/preprocessor.rst

 and requires only one argument: ``mask_out``: either ``landsea`` or ``ice``.

-As in the case of ``mask_landsea``, the preprocessor automatically retrieves the ``fx_variables: [sftgif]`` mask.

 Optionally you can specify your own custom fx variable to be used in cases when e.g. a certain experiment is preferred for fx data retrieval:

 .. code-block:: yaml